 A button image is necessary when explaining to users.
 In such applications you can freely use (download or upload) the image of the button.
 The icons of various sizes are placed below.

 Let me answer some of the possible questions.

-If you can tweet just by placing a button on the page, a malicious third party will be able to tweet arbitrary comments using scripts.
+A. If you can post just by placing a button on the page, a malicious third party will be able to tweet arbitrary comments using scripts.
 It is normal to open another tab or window to avoid that.
 If you have to return the data from that tab, the level of an add-on is necessary (apart from being pre-built of the tab, such as supporting 'postMessage').